NSF I-Corps Site Program

 An entrepreneurial lead: can be a student, faculty/staff, or recent alumni

-- Must commit to attending required workshops and cohort meetings (approximately six 1.5 workshops and six 1.5 hour evening cohort meetings)
+- Must commit to attending required workshops and cohort meetings (seven 2 hour evening cohort meetings and CONNECTS seminars as per program schedule)

-- Must perform a minimum of 30 (ideally 50) customer interviews by the end of the cohort
+- Must perform a minimum of 30 customer interviews by the end of the cohort

-- Participate in focus study at end of cohort for program evaluation
+- Participate in survey at end of cohort for program evaluation

 Program and Expense Forms